Phumint/wro_3id/README.md

 </table>

 The robot's power system uses a 3S LiPo battery (11.1 V, 2200 mAh) as the main power source.
 This single battery efficiently powers all components.

 + **Motor and Driver**: The JGB37-520 motor is powered directly by the 11.1 V battery.
 The BTS7960 motor driver can handle this voltage without issue, providing ample power to the drive system.
-+ **Electronics (Raspberry Pi & Servo)**: A buck converter steps down the 11.1 V battery voltage to power the sensitive electronics.
++ **Electronics (Raspberry Pi & Servo)**: The buck converter steps down the 11.1 V battery voltage to power the electronics with 5V.
 + **Raspberry Pi 4**: The buck converter is wired to a USB-C cable to power the Pi, which is a more stable method than using the 5V GPIO pin.
-+ **Servo**: The SG92R servo operates at 6V and is also powered by the buck converter, which can be adjusted to provide the correct voltage.
++ **Servo**: The SG92R servo operates at 5V and is also powered by the buck converter.
 + **Camera**: The USB camera is powered directly through the Raspberry Pi's USB port, drawing its power from the Pi's regulated 5V rail.

 This design ensures all components receive the correct voltage while minimizing the number of batteries required.

 ## Power Distribution